AikateriniT/H5-Uryyb-Greb/README.md

 Two big threats that a password manager DOES NOT protect you from though is:

-  - from a man-in-the-mmiddle attack when the user decides to connect to the internet from a public network.
+  - from a man-in-the-middle attack when the user decides to connect to the internet from a public network.
   - from a malware that logs the users keystrokes.
 It is the user's responsibility to keep their computer malware free.

+Password managers are the safest way to store sensitive data, but we must remember that the user also is responsible for his data.
+His actions must comply with the general online safety rules, such as do not share sensitive information with unknown sites(phishing, low security websites), do not write your passwords through links that come as emails (phishing), do not download software from unknown sources (malware, virus, ransomware) etc.

     - What information is encrypted, what's not?